Maikiller/simple-trinity-companion/README.md

 You will be responsible for administering the server at run time.

-the app will have two templetes, like AD Administrators and casual users.
+the app will have two templetes, like Administrators and casual users.